wp-plugins/responsive-lightbox/readme.txt

 == Upgrade Notice ==

-= 1.1.1 =
+= 1.1.2 =
-* Tweak: UI enhancements for prettyPhoto opacity
+New: Japanese translation, thanks to stranger-jp